ucsb-cs16-w21/autograder-analyzer/README.md

   2. Hold down left-click
   3. Drag down slowly until you see the line of text hihglight blue
   4. Copy
-  5. Paste into termial by either right-clicking, or Crtl + Shift + V on Windows.
+  5. Paste into terminal by either right-clicking, or Crtl + Shift + V on Windows.

 After pasting in your failed test text, press enter to continue the program.
 The analyzer should print two 10 character snapshots, showing both the expected result